dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/features.md

 }
 ```

-and register it with your `DbContext`:
+And register it with your `DbContext`:

 ``` csharp
 services.AddDbContext(b => b